 The chart below shows the Central Bank of Russia’s Gold Reserves by month with tonnage rounded to the nearest metric ton.

-The Central Bank of Russia added nearly 430 tons of gold to her reserves from June 2015 to March 2017.
+The Central bank of Russia has added about 886.4 tons of gold to her reserves from June 2015 – to March 2019.

 You can compare pricing and shipping charges on American Gold Eagles coins of all sizes at these web sites: